For many PC enthusiasts, buying a mid-tower case is, more often than not, the best decision.

 Corsair releasing the Obsidian 500D and refreshing the Obsidian lineup was like a breath of fresh air.
 Especially when we did not really see anything from their top end case line up since the last Obsidian case.

-However, Corsair was not done with the Obsidian lineup as soon after the release of the original 500D; the company came out with the Corsair Obsidian 500D SE; a sexier version of the Obsidian 500D.
+However, Corsair was not done with the Obsidian lineup.
+So soon after the release of the original 500D, they came out with the Corsair Obsidian 500D SE – a sexier version of the Obsidian 500D.

-The change was that instead of a front aluminum panel, the SE version had a tempered glass, and in addition to that, it was launched with three 120mm LL fans that are their top tier, and most gorgeous fans.
+The change was that instead of a front aluminum panel, the SE version had a tempered glass, and it was launched with three 120mm LL fans which are their top tier and most gorgeous fans.

-Additionally, the build quality on the Obsidian 500D SE is unmatched; especially when you take a look at the price.
-The looks are extremely sleek, and the combination of tempered glass, and anodized aluminum is one of the best we have seen.
+TAdditionally, the build quality on the Obsidian 500D SE is unmatched, especially when you look at the price.
+The looks are extremely sleek, and the combination of tempered glass and anodized aluminum is one of the best we have seen.

-Although the Corsair Obsidian 500D SE is built on the same frame as the Crystal 570X, but Corsair has fixed some issues; for instance, you can put a 280mm rad on top without any issues.
+Although the Obsidian 500D SE is built on the same frame as the Crystal 570X, Corsair has fixed some issues.
+For instance, you can put a 280mm rad on top without any issues.

-I love the Corsair Obsidian 500D SE and there is no denying that, however, I kind of do not approve the fact that Corsair decided to rebrand their older chassis and slap a new name onto it.
+The biggest thing I didn’t like is the fact that Corsair re-branded their older chassis and slapped a new name onto it.

-The bar itself is not thick enough for custom made cables, and while removing it gets the job done, it just beats the entire purpose.
+Although its implementation is a lot more clever than what some cases are able to do, the bar itself is not thick enough for custom-made cables, and while removing it gets the job done, it just beats the entire purpose.

 Best Mid Tower Case For Airflow

 Cooler Master’s decision of revamping the HAF (high airflow) series was met with a lot of enthusiasm, especially when you realize that there are not a lot of airflow centered cases available in the market.